probicheaux/brackend/README.md

 - install `poetry`
 - `poetry config --local virtualenvs.in-project true`
 - run `poetry install`
 - set PyCharm Python interpreter from `Preferences > Project > Python Interpreter`

+### DB Migrations
+With the docker container for the DB running, and the virtual env sourced, use

+`alembic revision --autogenerate -m "your message here"`

+to create a new migration